HebeHH/ysc2229-examples/README.md

 Various examples of using YSC2229 libraries for writing your own programs.
-The libraries are delivered as a standalone package available for building and using from
+The libraries are delivered as a standalone package available for building and can be compiled from the privater repository

 https://github.com/ilyasergey/ysc2229-part-one

+The repository also contains all instructions.

 Please, consult the lecture notes for the theoretical material.: